jvbonin/yeoman-generator-dizmo/README.md

 However, this also means that your very first dizmo skeleton generation (and corresponding installation of [npm] packages) will take longer than later invocations.
 By running `npm cache ls` you can determine, which [npm] packages have already been cached.

+*Note:* It's recommended to clean the cache also before an update of the `generator-dizmo` generator itself, by running `npm cache clean`.

 ### Questions

 At the start, you will be asked a few questions, after which the terminal should look similar to: